 Instead of reacting to or worrying about things you have no control over, focus your time and energy on things you can control: health, children, problems at work, etc. This means you change from the inside out.

 Want more help?
-Contact your EAP provider for more information.
+Contact your EAP at

 Covey, S.R.
 (2004).
 The 7 habits of highly effective people: Powerful lessons in personal change.
 New York: Free Press.